 Building a WordPress website – a complete tutorial how to create your own WordPress website.

-Ways to Migrate from WP to a Static HTML Version
+How to Convert from WordPress to a Static HTML – The Ultimate Guide

 If you have made up your mind to convert the website into a static HTML version, you may choose several paths.
 Some of them are pretty simple while others require a specific background.
 In this article, we made our best to cover all the available options.

 The entire process of website migration might appear to be a tricky business.
 However, some plugins will make the task a bit easier to complete.
-Let’s have a look at some of the most popular plugins available for WP users:
+Let’s have a look at one of the most popular plugins and online converters available for WP users:

-- Simply Static Plugin for WordPress.
-Initially developed as an open-source plugin, it was designed to meet users converting needs.
+Initially developed as an open-source plugin, Simply Static Plugin was designed to meet users converting needs.
 The plugin actually creates a website HTML copy with all pages from the original WP version.
 The converting process with Simply Static covers JS and CSS, images or other types of files containing links.
 Another great feature is the plugin ability to replace actually all types of URLs including offline, relative or absolute ones.

 2. Use Site Generators